 In 2013, Gov. Brian Sandoval and Nevada lawmakers chose to expand Medicaid eligibility along the guidelines outlined in the ACA.
-Since that time, Nevada's Medicaid enrollment has nearly doubled, growing from 350,234 at the beginning of 2014 to 666,131 in May 2017.
-A portion of this increase is attributable to growth of the legacy population, which grew by 95,315 persons over the period.
+Since that time, Nevada's Medicaid enrollment has nearly doubled, growing from 350,234 at the start of FY14 to 680,689 in November 2018, as shown in the graph atop the next page.
+A portion of this increase is attributable to growth of the legacy population, which grew by 107,106 persons over the period.
 Although many of these individuals had been previously eligible for coverage, new federal tax penalties for failing to acquire health insurance prompted enrollment, which they had previously spurned.
-This legacy population is subject to the standard federal reimbursement rate, whereas the 220,582 persons who enrolled as part of the expansion population get Nevada the enhanced rate.
+This legacy population is subject to the standard federal reimbursement rate, whereas the 223,349 persons who enrolled as part of the expansion population get Nevada the enhanced rate.